CMS-Enterprise/sbom-harbor/README.md

     - Install Python dependencies: `poetry install --ui`.
 Passing the `--ui` flag also installs the UI dependencies.
     - Install pre-commit hooks: `pre-commit install`

-#### Build and Deploy
+## Developing Infrastructure (Python, AWS CDK)

 ##### `poetry run clean`

-- Uses Poetry to remove unnecessary artifacts.
-- If `--ui` flag is passed, also cleans the UI artifacts and build outputs.
+Uses Poetry to remove unnecessary artifacts.
+If `--ui` flag is passed, also cleans the UI artifacts and build outputs.

 ##### `poetry run build`

-- Uses Poetry to build the python project into a single artifact.
-- If `--ui` flag is passed, also builds the UI.
+Uses Poetry to build the python project into a single artifact.
+If `--ui` flag is passed, this also builds the UI.

 ##### `poetry run test`

-- Runs Pytest unit tests located in the tests/ folder.
-- If `--ui` flag is passed, also runs Jest unit tests for the UI.
+Runs Pytest unit tests located in the tests/ folder.
+If `--ui` flag is passed, also runs tests for the UI.

 ##### `poetry run package`

-- Re-Packages the project and all dependencies into a zip file compatible with AWS Lambda.
+Re-Packages the project and all dependencies into a zip file compatible with AWS Lambda.

 ##### `poetry run deploy`

-- Deploys the zip file to AWS Lambda using AWS CDK.
+Deploys the zip file to AWS Lambda using AWS CDK.

+## Developing UX/UI (Node.js, TypeScript, Yarn)

+##### `yarn install`

+Installs `node_modules` dependencies for the root package and each package in the `workspaces` directories defined in package.json

+##### `yarn start`

+Starts webpack-dev-server and serves the UI application on `localhost:3000` for local development.

+##### `yarn build`

+Creates a production build of the UI application.

+##### `yarn fix`

+Auto-formats code according to the `eslint` configuration.

+##### `yarn analyze`

+Generates a dependency graph of the built production bundle.

-#### Development Standards
+## Development Practices

-##### Commit Messages
+#### Commit Messages

-All commit messages must be structured to match the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)standard as follows:
+All commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)standard as follows:

 ```
 <type>[optional scope]: <description>